 As shown in Table 1 below, several foreign investment agreements have been agreed with Iran since the 1998 Total consortium waiver, but others have been long stalled.
+Many of the more recent projects listed in the table appear to constitute memoranda of understanding and may not be implemented.
 Some investors, such as major European firms Repsol, Royal Dutch Shell, and Total, have announced pullouts, declined further investment, or resold their investments to other companies.
 On July 12, 2008, Total and Petronas, the original South Pars investors, pulled out of a deal to develop a liquified natural gas (LNG) export capability at Phase 11 of South Pars, saying that investing in Iran at a time of growing international pressure over its nuclear program is "too risky."
 Also in 2008, Japan significantly reduced its participation in the development of Iran's large Azadegan field.
 Some of the void has been filled, at least partly, by Asian firms such as those of China and Malaysia.
-However, some of those agreements are being implemented only slowly and these companies are perceived as not being as technically capable as those that have withdrawn from Iran.
+However, even if these agreements are implemented, these companies are perceived as not being as technically capable as those that have withdrawn from Iran.